 General Pinochet and his tin soldiers

-The September 11, 1973 coup in Chile shocked the whole world.
-In one of the richest and most developed countries in Latin America, with a completely European standard of living and a socialist government, a military coup took place.
-The “gorillas” came to power - the reactionary pro-American military led by General Augusto Pinochet.
-The country plunged into the abyss of bloody terror, obscurantism and social crisis.
+The coup of September 11, 1973 in Chile shocked the whole world.
+A military coup took place in one of the richest and most developed countries of Latin America with a European standard of living and a socialist government.
+The "gorillas" - reactionary pro-American military led by General Augusto Pinochet - came to power.
+The country plunged into an abyss of bloody terror, obscurantism and social crisis.

-How could this happen?
-Who helped Pinochet carry out his terrible coup?
-How did the Chilean and foreign media prepare the people for the change of power in the country?
-In this classic book, the famous Cuban journalist Lisandro Otero, who lived in Chile at the time, talks in detail about how American intelligence agencies and large corporations sabotaged reforms for three years, sponsored neo-Nazi militants, brainwashed the people and gradually prepared a terrible, bloody coup that threw Chile back many decades ago in its development.
-Western intelligence services subsequently applied many of the methods tested for the first time in the post-Soviet space.
+How could this have happened?
+Who helped Pinochet carry out his horrific coup?
+How did the Chilean and foreign media prepare the people for a change of power in the country?
+In this classic book, renowned Cuban journalist Lisandro Otero, who lived in Chile during those years, details how U.S. intelligence agencies and major corporations spent three years sabotaging reforms, sponsoring neo-Nazi militants, brainwashing the people, and gradually preparing a terrible, bloody coup that set Chile back many decades in its development.
+Many of the methods that were tried for the first time at that time were subsequently applied by Western security services in the post-Soviet space.

 See also: